pbogut/magento2-ls/README.md

 [Intelephense](https://intelephense.com/) works nice with Magento 2 if you need LS for your project.

+## Requirements

+In order to complete Magento classes, the Magento root folder must be opened in the workspace.

+The language server detects Magento modules by searching for `registration.php` files in the following locations:

+- The root folder (for modules added to the workspace)
+- `app/code/*/*/` - for local modules
+- `vendor/*/*/` - for vendor modules
+- `app/design/*/*/*/` - for themes.

 ## Contributing

 If you would like to contribute, please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/pbogut/magento2-ls).